-П attach your peel-off label?
-If you do not

-have a label, did you enter your name(s),

-address and other information required in

-Step 5, in the white spaces at the top of

-vour return?

-- enter your social security number(s) in the boxes to the right of the name entries (whether you use a peel-off label or not)? - enter your permanent home address, if required?
-See Permanent home address on page 48. - mark an X in your filing status box at item A? - mark an X in the Yes or No box at items B and F? - mark an X in the Yes box at item C if you need a tax packet with tax forms mailed to you for next year? - enter at item D the number of months you and/or your spouse lived in New York City if you entered an amount on line 55? - mark an X in the Standard or Itemized deduction box next to line 32? - enter your dependent exemption amount on line 34?

-٦ use the correct tax table(s), tax rate

-schedule(s), or tax computation
+- ☐ attach your peel-off label?
+If you do not have a label, did you enter your name(s), address and other information required in Step 5, in the white spaces at the top of your return? - enter your social security number(s) in the boxes to the right of the name entries (whether you use a peel-off label or not)? - enter your permanent home address, if required?
+See Permanent home address on page 50. - mark an X in your filing status box at item A? - mark an X in the Yes or No box at items B and C? - enter at item E the number of months you and/or your spouse lived in New York City if you entered an amount on line 60? - mark an X in the Standard or Itemized deduction box next to line 33? - enter your dependent exemption amount on line 35? - use the correct tax table, tax rate schedule, or tax computation worksheet? - claim any credit(s) that you may qualify for and attach a copy of the specific credit form?

-worksheet?

-- claim any credit(s) that you may qualify for and attach a copy of the specific credit form? - complete line 52 to report any New York State and local sales or use tax owed? - mark an X in box 1, 2, or 3 at item E because you moved into or out of New York State in 2004, and enter the date you moved? - sign your return? (unless filing Form IT-203-C, both husband and wife must sign a joint return) - make your check or money order payable to New York State Income Tax for the full amount you owe? - write your social security number and 2004 Income Tax on your check or money order? - □ staple your wage and tax statement(s), federal Form W-2 (Copy 2), to the front bottom of your return according to Step 7? - ☐ attach Form IT-203-ATT? (if you: - are allocating wage or salary income on Schedule A, Allocation of wage and salary income to New York State; - marked the Yes box at item F of Form IT-203 and must complete Schedule B, Living quarters maintained in New York State by a nonresident; or - are claiming the New York itemized deduction) - ☐ attach Form IT-203-B? (if you: - are subject to other New York State or New York City taxes; or - 2) are claiming other tax credits).
+- complete line 56 to report the amount of New York State and local sales or use tax owed? - mark an X in the appropriate box at line 73 because you moved into or out of New York State in 2005, and enter the date you moved? - sign your return? (unless filing Form IT-203-C, both husband and wife must sign a joint return) - make your check or money order payable to New York State Income Tax for the full amount you owe? - write your social security number and 2005 Income Tax on your check or money order? - ☐ attach Form IT-203-ATT? (if you: - 1) are claiming other tax credits; or - are subject to other New York State taxes). - ☐ attach Form IT-203-B? (if you: - 1) are allocating wage or salary income on Schedule A, Allocation of wage and salary income to New York State; - 2) marked the Yes box at line 74 of Form IT-203 and must complete Schedule B, Living quarters maintained in New York State by a nonresident); or - are claiming the college tuition itemized deduction on Schedule C).